 We turn now to defining a quantum history formalism using topos theory.
-Our starting point is the topos formulation of normal quantum theory put forward by Chris Isham and Andreas Döring in Refs.
-14-16, 13, and 17 and by Chris Isham, Jeremy Butterfield, and collaborators.
-7-11 We will first give a very brief summary of some of the key concepts and constructions.
+Our starting point is the topos formulation of normal quantum theory put forward by Chris Isham and Andreas Döring in [1], [2], [3], [4] and [5] and by Chris Isham, Jeremy Butterfield, and collaborators [8], [25], [26], [9], [24].
+We will first give a very brief summary of some of the key concepts and constructions.

-The main idea put forward by the authors in the abovementioned papers is that using topos theory to redefine the mathematical structure of quantum theory leads a reformulation of quantum theory in such a way that it is made to "look like" classical physics.
-Furthermore, this reformulation of quantum theory has the key advantages that (i) no fundamental role is played by the continuum and (ii) propositions can be given truth values without needing to invoke the concepts of "measurement" or "observer."
-Before going into the details of how this topos-based reformulation of quantum theory is carried out, let us first analyze the reasons why such a reformulation is needed in the first place.
-These concern quantum theory general and quantum cosmology, in particular.
+The main idea put forward by the authors in the above-mentioned papers is that using topos theory to redefine the mathematical structure of quantum theory leads a reformulation of quantum theory in such a way that it is made to 'look like' classical physics.
+Furthermore, this reformulation of quantum theory has the key advantages that (i) no fundamental role is played by the continuum; and (ii) propositions can be given truth values without needing to invoke the concepts of 'measurement' or 'observer'.
+Before going into the details of how this topos-based reformulation of quantum theory is carried out, let us first analyse the reasons why such a reformulation is needed in the first place.
+These concern quantum theory general and quantum cosmology in particular.

-- As it stands quantum theory is nonrealist.
-From a mathematical perspective this is reflected in the Kocken-Specher theorem.
-[Kochen-Specker theorem: if the dimension of \$\mathcal{H}\$ is greater than 2, then there does not exist any valuation function \$V\{\vec{\psi}}:\mathcal{O}\$\to\$\mathbb{R}\$ from the set \$\mathcal{O}\$ of all bounded self-adjoint operators \$\hat{A}\$ of \$\mathcal{H}\$ to the reals \$\mathbb{R}\$ such that for all \$\hat{A} \in \mathcal{O}\$ and all \$f: \mathbb{R}\$ ¬\mathbb{R}\$, the following holds: \$V\{\vec{\psi}}(f(\hat{A})) = f(V\{\vec{\psi}}(\hat{A}))\$.]
+- As it stands quantum theory is non-realist.
+From a mathematical perspective this is reflected in the Kocken-Specher theorem 4.
 This theorem implies that any statement regarding state of affairs, formulated within the theory, acquires meaning contractually, i.e., after measurement.
-This implies that it is hard to avoid the Copenhagen interpretation of quantum theory, which is intrinsically nonrealist. - Notions of "measurement" and "external observer" pose problems when dealing with cosmology.
+This implies that it is hard to avoid the Copenhagen interpretation of quantum theory, which is intrinsically non-realist. - Notions of 'measurement' and 'external observer' pose problems when dealing with cosmology.
 In fact, in this case there can be no external observer since we are dealing with a closed system.
-But this then implies that the concept of "measurement" plays no fundamental role, which in turn implies that the standard definition of probabilities in terms of relative frequency of measurements breaks down. - The existence of the Planck scale suggests that there is no a priori justification for the adoption of the notion of a continuum in the quantum theory used in formulating quantum gravity.
+But this then implies that the concept of 'measurement' plays no fundamental role, which in turn implies that the standard definition of probabilities in terms of relative frequency of measurements breaks down. - The existence of the Planck scale suggests that there is no a priori justification for the adoption of the notion of a continuum in the quantum theory used in formulating quantum gravity.

-These considerations led Isham and Döring to search for a reformulation of quantum theory that is more realist than the existing one.
-[By a "realist" theory we mean one in which the following conditions are satisfied: (i) propositions form a Boolean algebra; and (ii) propositions can always be assessed to be either true or false.
-As will be delineated in the following, in the topos approach to quantum theory both of these conditions are relaxed, leading to what Isham and Döring called a neorealist theory.]
-It turns out that this can be achieved through the adoption of topos theory as the mathematical framework with which to reformulate quantum theory.
+These considerations led Isham and Döring to search for a reformulation of quantum theory that is more realist5 than the existing one.
+It turns out that this can be achieved through the adoption of topos theory as the mathematical framework with which to reformulate Quantum theory.

-One approach to reformulating quantum theory in a more realist way is to re-express it in such a way that it "looks like" classical physics, which is the paradigmatic example of a realist theory.
-This is precisely the strategy adopted by the authors in Refs.
-14-16, 13, and 17.
+One approach to reformulating quantum theory in a more realist way is to re-express it in such a way that it 'looks like' classical physics, which is the paradigmatic example of a realist theory.
+This is precisely the strategy adopted by the authors in [1], [2], [3], [4] and [5].
 Thus the first question is what is the underlining structure which makes classical physics a realist theory?

-The authors identified this structure with the following elements.
+The authors identified this structure with the following elements:

-- (1) The existence of a state space S. - (2) Physical quantities are represented by functions from the state space to the reals.
-Thus each physical quantity A is represented by a function
+- 1. The existence of a state space S. - 2.
+Physical quantities are represented by functions from the state space to the reals.
+Thus each physical quantity, A, is represented by a function

-$$f_A:S \to \mathbb{R}$$ (21)
+$$f_A: S \to \mathbb{R}$$ (21)

-(3) Any propositions of the form " $A \in \Delta$ " ("rhe value of the quantity A lies in the subset $\Delta \in \mathbb{R}$ ") is represented by a subset of the state space S: namely, that subspace for which the proposition is true.
+3. Any propositions of the form " $A \in \Delta$ " ("The value of the quantity A lies in the subset $\Delta \in \mathbb{R}$ ") is represented by a subset of the state space S: namely, that subspace for which the proposition is true.
 This is just

-$$f_A^{-1}(\Delta) = \{ s \in S | f_A(s) \in \Delta \}.$$ (22)
+$$f_A^{-1}(\Delta) = \{ s \in S | f_A(s) \in \Delta \}$$